 If you are concerned that you may have COVID-19 and want to be tested, talk with your healthcare provider or, if you are a student, contact the Cohen Student Health Center at 814-824-2431.

-Health Center staff are prepared to assist any student who requires COVID-19 testing.
-Health Center staff can help students determine whether testing might be indicated; refer or direct students to appropriate community testing sites; and help with transportation if needed.
+Health Center staff are prepared to assist any student who requires COVID-19 testing and can help students determine whether testing might be indicated; refer or direct students to appropriate community testing sites; and help with transportation if needed.
 Mercyhurst works closely with medical personnel and local health officials to determine the most effective testing strategies.

 Per Erie’s community standards, individuals who are tested for COVID-19 are to quarantine until test results are available.
-If a student needs to quarantine or isolate due to concerns relative to COVID-19, the student may do so from home in some circumstances, or in dedicated space at the Erie or North East instructional site.
-The Health Center will follow students who are placed in isolation on campus via telehealth services, and will coordinate with the campus contact tracing program and the Erie County Department of Health.
+If a student needs to quarantine or isolate due to concerns relative to COVID-19, the student may do so from home in some circumstances, or in dedicated spaces provided by Mercyhurst.
+The Health Center will follow students who are placed in isolation via telehealth services, and will coordinate with the campus contact tracing program and the Erie County Department of Health.